pavithra2006/Selenium-Testng-ExtentReport-Docker-GithubActions/README.md

 5) Launch http://localhost:4444/ in browser for observing available machines

-# to run testcases on local machine
+# To run testcases on local machine
 mvn clean test -isRemote=no

 ##install mvn using brew in IDE terminal